 Jason Schneiderman is the author of five poetry collections, most recently Hold Me Tight (Red Hen, 2020), and including the forthcoming Self Portrait of Icarus as a Country on Fire (Red Hen, 2024).
 He edited the anthology Queer: A Reader for Writers (Oxford UP 2016).
 His poems and essays have appeared in numerous journals and anthologies.
 His awards include the Emily Dickinson Award, the Shestack Award and a Fulbright Fellowship.
 He is longtime co-host of the podcast Painted Bride Quarterly Slush Pile and a guest host for The Slowdown.
 He is Professor of English at the Borough of Manhattan Community College and teaches in the MFA Program for Writers at Warren Wilson College.

-Matthew Olzmann is the author of two collections of poems, Mezzanines, which was selected for the Kundiman Prize, and Contradictions in the Design, both from Alice James Books.
-A third collection, Constellation Route, will be released in January 2022.
+Matthew Olzmann is the author of three collections of poems, Mezzanines, which was selected for the Kundiman Prize, Contradictions in the Design, and Constellation Route, all from Alice James Books.
 He’s received fellowships from Kundiman and the Kresge Arts Foundation.
 His writing appears or is forthcoming in Best American Poetry, Kenyon Review, New England Review, Brevity, Southern Review and elsewhere.
 Previously, he’s taught in the undergraduate writing program at Warren Wilson College and at the University of North Carolina at Chapel Hill.
 He lives in New Hampshire and teaches at Dartmouth College.